shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

   git clone https://github.com/ROBOTIS-GIT/turtlebot3.git
   cd ~/catkin_ws && catkin_make

-If catkin_make completes successfully without any errors, you have completed the preparation to use TurtlebBot3.
+If catkin_make is completed without any errors, the preparation for using TurtleBot3 will be finished.

 [Manual] USB settings
 ---------------------

-Allows the OpenCR USB port to be used on TurtleBot3 without root privileges.
+The following allows the USB port to be used for the OpenCR board without root privileges.

 .. code-block:: bash